doc-sheet/django-cassandra-engine/docs/index.md

 All tools you need to start your journey with Apache Cassandra and Django Framework!

+**Now with full ScyllaDB support!** Django Cassandra Engine is fully compatible with ScyllaDB using the `scylla-driver`.

 Already using <a href="http://datastax.github.io/python-driver/" target="_blank" rel="nofollow">
     DataStax Python Driver for Apache Cassandra
 </a>?